Call Us +65 62351512

 I delivered my firstborn son at the age of 37 years old and put myself through 1 year of breastfeeding.
 The second month after stopping breastfeeding, my husband and I decided to continue with our family planning and scheduled our IVF procedure for our second child.

 Little did I expect that my regular Breast Self Examination (BSE) done once a month would save my life.
-I detected a lump in my left breast when I was still breastfeeding my son.
-I thought it was just a blocked milk duct.
-Afterall, I was below the age of 40.
+I detected a lump in my left breast when I was still breastfeeding my son, thinking that it was just a blocked milk duct.
+After all, I was below the age of 40.
 An ultrasound check on this lump just a week before the scheduled IVF procedure turned my world upside down.

-Because of my own personal experience, Fusion Medical has incorporated BSE in Fusion Deluxe Health Screening packages and above.
+Because of my own personal experience, Fusion Medical has introduced an education component on how to conduct your own BSE in most of our Health Screening packages.

 When should one start?